Chica and Jo Chica and Jo

 Do the same thing for the other hole-filled board, so that you have two identical framed boards.

 To attach the two halves together, grab two or three wide, strong hinges, and attach half of each to the top of one of the frames, on the back.
-I used some salvaged door hinges that I had laying around.
+I used some salvaged door hinges that I had in my workshop.

 Place the two frames end to end on the ground and attach the other side of the hinges to the other frame.